foundry-vtt-community/wiki.js/development/guides/adding-inputs.md

 ## Buttons

 Adding a button works largely the same, the main difference being that you then need to grab the constructed button element and add a click listener with whatever callback you wanted to use.
+It may be easier to write an HTML string or construct one with `renderTemplate` than try to go through `document.createElement("button")`; if so, the [`insertAdjacentHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML) function will be helpful.

+Once you've added the button to the DOM, you can use `querySelector("button").addEventListener("click", console.log)` to add a click function.
+Make sure to adjust the selector path and the callback.